Ramin-RX7/Shifty/docs/Principals/Variables.md

 For each object in `Objects mapping` if there won't be at least one variable pointing to it, it will be deleted.

-## Demonstration of how this works in action
+### Demonstration of how this works in action

-Let's say both "a" and "b" are variables pointing to the same object.\
+> Let's say both "a" and "b" are variables pointing to the same object.\
-When "a" changes something in it's object, because "b" refers to the same memory location, the value of "b" also changes. if "a" is deleted (for any reason)(like manually or coming out of scope), "b" still points to the location it used to point and object remains in the memory.
+> When "a" changes something in it's object, because "b" refers to the same memory location, the value of "b" also changes.\
+> if "a" is deleted (for any reason)(like manually or coming out of scope), "b" still points to the location it used to point so object remains in the memory.

+## Declaring variable type

+Variables must be initialized in their declaration time.\
+Variables are not forced to explicitly define their type in declaration.\
+(*waiting for decision to be made*) function parameters must declare their type.\
+(*waiting for decision to be made*) function return type is not neccessarily but can be defined (if defined then need to be checked after calls)